You must be signed in to read the rest of this article.

 Registration on CDEWorld is free.
 You may also login to CDEWorld with your DentalAegis.com account.

-Today head and neck oral cancers continue to have a nearly 50% mortality rate at 5 years.1 This equals 40,000 deaths annually in the U.S. with 370,000 worldwide.
-It is predicted that there will be a worldwide oral cancer epidemic by mid-21st century.
-Predications are based on the past and current situations.
-The wonderful part of predictions is they can be wrong.
+The wonderful part of predictions are that they can be wrong.
 The dental healthcare team can make plans to circumvent that future death rate, not by being reactive, rather by more proactively identifying risks for oral precancer.

 Our adaptable brains allow us to make profound positive changes; altering language is the first real action step toward change.
 There are many excellent publications available on the diagnosis and management of oral cancer.
 A new textbook, Oral Precancer, edited by Peter Thomson (Wiley-Blackwell 2012) concentrates on the recognition of oral precancer as its title indicates.
 Yet, identification of oral precancer is much more than a simple change of language.
 It is a profound change in "diagnosis and management of the discrete, readily identifiable oral mucosal lesions and the more widespread systemic conditions that may affect the lining of the oral cavity and whose clinical presence may precede the development of invasive oral cancer."2